 - Starting Age for First Year of School

-- Most schools provide a Handbook listing relevant information about school life from “Absences” to “Visitors” and everything in between.
-Others not only have a “print version”, but a PDF or online version, such as at Lake Gwelup PS Parent Information Book and Stanwell Park Public School [NSW].
+- Most schools provide a Handbook [in some form] listing relevant information about school life from “Absences” to “Visitors” and everything in between.
+A majority of [if not all] schools now have online sites containing all the information required, such as here and here.